 Let’s say you get dumped or someone you love dies - you’ll probably want to curl up in a corner and cry forever.
 But usually in time, as you talk about it and good things start to happen again, the sadness wears off.

 You’ve probably heard people use the word ‘depression’ when they're talking about a time where they felt sad or down.
 When life gets full on and you’re dealing with stress, disappointments or grief, it's common and normal to go through a rough patch.
-But what doctors call ‘major depressive disorder' or ‘clinical depression’ doesn’t work like that – it’s when the feelings last for a really long time and get in the way of everyday life.
+But what doctors and mental health professionals call ‘major depressive disorder', 'major depression', or ‘clinical depression’ doesn’t work like that – it’s when the feelings last for a really long time and get in the way of everyday life.

 That said, it’s different for everyone but there are some common symptoms and feelings.